Robin was brilliant. That’s the first thing to know and remember.

 He didn’t work here for so many years because of the money.
 State workers don’t get rich, and Robin could have made a lot more if he’d remained in the private sector, flying across the nation to do speechwriting and coaching.

 He stayed here to make a difference.
 This wasn’t something he said out loud.
 It was something you saw, every day, when he popped in your office to talk over a speech he was sweating over.

 And he sweated them.
 He’d bug a lot of us about the latest oped or speech.
 Day after day.
 I used to make him swear at me by writing a bad first draft of an oped in ten minutes, just to show him the merits of turning his giant brain off and getting some words on paper without driving himself mad.
 Didn’t matter if they were perfect.
 Just get some clay to work with.

 Robin wasn’t like that.
 He wanted perfection on the first draft.
 Maybe it took him a full week, but by God, that first draft was beautiful.

 Robin swore by that.
-Despite his addiction to data and numbers, he never forgot that if you didn’t move your audience to care, the finest statistics and facts would have zero impact.
+Despite his addiction to data and numbers, he never forgot that if you didn’t make your audience care, the finest statistics and facts would have zero impact.

 The heart must be moved.

 He was stubborn and prickly, generous to a fault and always, always thinking of how to fix the latest problem.
 If he didn’t pop into your office to talk about his latest speech or oped, he’d stand in the doorway and sigh until you stopped banging on the keyboard to turn your chair.

 Then he’d ask, as if we were already in the middle of a conversation, “What are we going to DO?”